LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/let-me-show-you.md

 how wonderful you are,

-reflection
+you holy reflection

-with our faith and will.
+of our faith and will.

 &nbsp;